Aert van der Goes: Life

 Aert van der Goes was born in Delft, and was a lawyer and pensionary of Delft from 1508 to 1525.
 From May 1525 to January 1544 he was State Attorney (Grand Pensionary) of the States of Holland.
-He wrote the Register of Dachvaerden's Lands of the States of Holland in which the events during the meetings of the States captured.
+He wrote the Register of Dachvaerden's Lands of the States of Holland in which the events during the meetings of the States were recorded.